-where $\langle n \rangle = 0$ ---800 in full step mode

-and <n> = 0---1600 in fine positioning mode
+where $\langle n \rangle = 0$ -800 in full step mode (12 is the default), and < n > = 0 - -6400 in fine positioning mode (96 is the default).

 When the syringe drive motor reverses direction, the carriage will not move until the backlash due to mechanical play within the system is compensated.
 To provide this compensation, during aspirating, the plunger moves down additional increments, then backs up the set number of backlash increments.